fear-ai/mcpred/README.md

 - Only test servers you own or have explicit permission to test
 - Some tests may impact server performance or availability
 - Follow responsible disclosure practices for any vulnerabilities discovered
-- Use `enable_dangerous_tests: false` in production environments
+- Use `enable_dangerous: false` in production environments

-## Requirements

-- **Python 3.11+** - Modern async support required
-- **UV package manager** - Fast, reliable dependency management
-- **MCP server access** - Target servers must be accessible for testing

-## Project Status

-- **89/109 tests passing** (82% success rate)
-- **Production-ready core functionality** with comprehensive CLI
-- **Active development** with regular updates and security improvements
-- **Community contributions welcome** - See DESIGN.md for technical details

-## Documentation

-- **DESIGN.md** - Complete technical documentation and architecture details
-- **GITHUB.md** - Repository management and security configuration guide
-- **TODO.md** - Development status and next steps for contributors

-## License and Ethics
+## License

 This project is focused on **defensive security** and authorized testing.
 It is designed to help improve MCP server security through responsible vulnerability research and disclosure.

 ## Support

 - **Issues**: https://github.com/fear-ai/mcpred/issues
-- **Discussions**: Use GitHub discussions for questions
-- **Security**: Report vulnerabilities following responsible disclosure practices
+- **Security**: Report vulnerabilities to respective vendors following responsible disclosure practices

-Built for the security research community to strengthen MCP ecosystem security.